kkaravitis/angular-spring-boot-portlets/README.md

 ## Books catalog example
 A basic crud application where only authenticated users of portal can view the stored books on database and can add, update or delete a book of them.

-This application leverages the power of angular custom elements and the powerful capabilities of Spring 5 Rest controller.
+This portlet leverages the power of angular custom elements and the powerful capabilities of Spring 5 Rest controller.

 <img src=screenshots/authorized.png />

 ## How to build and deploy the modules